SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/Bills/credit-notes.md

 ---
 id:  credit-notes
 title: "Credit Notes"
-sidebar_label: Lesson 2 - How to generate credit notes to clients
+sidebar_label: 2.
+Generate credit notes to clients
 sidebar_position: 2
 ---

-## Lesson 2 - How to generate credit notes to clients
+## 2. Generate credit notes to clients

 Whenever you change the sales values ​​of the invoiced budget, to a lower value the system will suggest that a credit note be issued.